Box City Curriculum

 Washington, D.C.

 L’Enfant began, not with the gridiron street system, as city planners of today might do, but with the principal buildings and squares.
-“Lines or Avenues” of direct communication were laid between these cardinal points.
-Washington was envisioned, therefore, as Lewis Mumford explains it as “a series of interwoven spider webs”.
-Diagonal streets were overlaid upon a gridiron pattern.
+“Lines or Avenues” of direct communication were laid between these cardinal points and diagonal streets were overlaid upon a gridiron pattern, “a series of interwoven spider webs” as put by historian Lewis Mumford.

 A Movement in Sustainability